Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 3. Run `make` to install `daemon_d`:
    - One can install the daemon in the default directory, i.e., `$HOME/bin`, with the following command:
       ```bash
-      make FOMAC_PATH=fomac install
+      make FOMAC_PATH=fomac BACKENDS_PATH=backends install
       ```

-   - Besides the directory with the chosen Figure of Merits and Constraints library (FoMaC), one may also specify the installation path, and a directory where the build files can be written to.
+   - Besides the directories with the chosen Figure of Merits and Constraints library (FoMaC) and the available backends, one may also specify the installation path, and a directory where the build files can be written to.
 Note that the equivalent command to the one above is:
       ```bash
       make INSTALL_PATH=$HOME FOMAC_PATH=fomac BUILD_DIR=build install
       ```